pombreda/lepl/doc-src/manual/examples.rst

 unimportant).

 Note that you don't need to worry about caching parsers yourself --- a matcher will automatically cache the parser when it is used.
-The test code is much more complex because it is trying to *disable* caching in various places.
+The test code is complex because it is trying to *disable* caching in various places.

 What can we learn from these results?